Brhyancodes/notes-app/notes-app-25/README.md

 # 📝 Notes App

-A simple **React Native Notes App** built as a practice project to improve my React Native skills.
+A simple **React Native Notes App** built as a practice project to improve my React Native skills in Mobile Development.
 The app allows users to create, edit, and delete notes while storing them locally on the device.

 ## 🚀 Features